 - To up-skill EXISTING team members

 - To present this opportunity to employees, sharing best practice and challenges faced

 - How some sales qualifications are supported through government funding

 - Network & learn alongside organisations currently implementing sales qualifications

-Behind the Rock n Roll world of manufacturing and selling sanitary parts is a small team of trainers that have gone relatively unnoticed, whilst making significant marginal gains to the organisations bottom line.
+Behind the Rock n Roll world of manufacturing and selling materials technology, particularly elastomers, polymers, composites and engineering plastics, is a small team of trainers that have gone relatively unnoticed, whilst making significant marginal gains to the organisations bottom line.

 Hear the story of how a global multi-billion dollar organisation has taken a very personal approach, by investing in sales qualifications for both new staff at the ground floor and filling room at the top by upskilling existing employees.

 Sales qualifications combine the practice and principles of sales management to offer universal relevance, whatever sector, organisation or country you work in.
 They are based on principles which set out the knowledge, skills and behaviours expected of competent sales professionals.